 The Art of Traditional Thai Massage describes the art as a spiritual practice closely connected with the teachings of the Buddha.
 Giving this massage was considered a physical application of metta or "loving kindness."
 Good Thai bodywork practitioners work in a meditative mood, remaining spiritually aware, so they have the ability to treat people according to their different needs.

-The massage is given on a padded mat on the floor with you wearing clothing in which you can move easily.
+The massage is done on a padded mat on the floor with you wearing clothing in which you can move easily.
 No oil is also used and sessions can last from one to three hours.

 The following video is the introduction to Mastering Thai Massage with instructor Richard Gold from Real Bodywork.